taheroo/tinder-network-extension/README.md

 ![usage example](https://github.com/taheroo/tinder-network-extension/blob/master/images/example.png)

 ### Want to help
-If you like this chrome extension, please star this repository.
+If you like this chrome extension, please star this repository. <br>
 If you want to contribute to this extension, feel free to create a pull request.